Skip to main content

 • Restore Glucose Sensitivity ∞ Help beta cells regain their responsiveness to glucose fluctuations, leading to more appropriate insulin secretion.

 This direct impact on beta-cell health represents a significant advantage of peptide interventions, moving beyond simple glucose lowering to address a root cause of metabolic dysregulation.
-The long-term preservation of is a critical aspect of sustained glucose control and metabolic resilience.
+The long-term preservation of beta-cell function is a critical aspect of sustained glucose control and metabolic resilience.

 References